yitongdeng/YarnBall/README.md

 ```

 ### C++ interface
+The C++ interface includes everything under the YarnBall namespace and is placed in its own vs project, "YarnBall".
+See [YarnBall.h](KittenEngine/YarnBall/YarnBall.h) for availible functions and [jsonBuilder.cpp](KittenEngine/YarnBall/io/jsonBuilder.cpp) for sample usage.

 ## License
 Unless otherwise stated in the file header, the contents of this repository are provided under the following license.
 Files that specify a different copyright are governed by the terms indicated therein.